jrdeslippe/perfportsite/docs/case_studies/qcd/code_structure.md

 # Code Structure

 Our testcode is written in C++ and designed completely from scratch.
 We use type definitions, templates, template-specialization, overloading and other C++ features to provide flexibility in changing precision, testing datatypes which help vectorization and also making it easier to hide architecture dependent code.
-The general idea is to decompose the problem into a loop over lattice site and then for each lattice site we:
+The general idea is to decompose the problem into a loop over lattice site and then for each lattice site and each direction, we:

 * stream-in the relevant spinors (or block of spinors in case of multiple right hand sides) from memory
 * project 4-spinors to 2-spinors